shipmonk-rnd/phpstan-rules/README.md

 # ShipMonk PHPStan rules
 Various rules we found useful in ShipMonk.
+You may found some of them opinionated, so we recommend picking only those fitting your needs.

 ## Installation: